 In 2014, I took some wall art - centered around air travel, airplanes, and airports (more things I love) from Mango Ink and moved it to its own site where it could live and breathe and thrive without holiday cards all around it.
 That site is called 08left.
 It's been around 4+ years and has been featured in Flying Magazine, among others, and was a design finalist for Martha Stewart a couple of years in a row.

 In 2016, I couldn't help but put some designs on some shirts, to try to speak a message and support some cool non-profits who are trying to bring more equality - I called that Republic of Equal.
 It was a few month experiment project that is now evolving and growing with new owners.

 There's been some other projects and passions, and I figured it would be nice to combine them all into one spot.

 So, here it is.

 In 2018 I quit my job at Branches with not a lot of ideas about what is next.
 That change addiction is for real.
 And the idea that the expression of church needs some serious evolving is real.
 In fact, so much change that, sometimes, you just need to start with something fresh.
 Fresh as in, pour gasoline on the place, throw in a match and walk out the front door without looking back.
 What's next?
-Hopefully liberation, inspiration, creativity and more evolution.
-And some more graphic design.
-Maybe an aviation podcast?
-And this thing called Lights Like Us that turned into its own kind of podcast with my wife.
+Well, more liberation, inspiration, creativity and more evolution. more graphic design. an aviation podcast, and I did this thing called Lights Like Us that turned into its own kind of podcast with my wife.
 Speaking of my wife, she is rocking Mango Ink now with a letterpress and all kinds of cool stuff that I could have never done.